ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-names-of-all-databases-on-a-server.java.markdown

 # Commands : How to get names of all databases on a server?

-To download all available database names from a server, use `getDatabaseNames` command from `GlobalAdmin`.
+To download all available database names from a server, use the `getDatabaseNames` command from `GlobalAdmin`.

 ## Syntax